Reusse: Jerry West's legion of admirers included Minnesotan Dan Fitzpatrick

 Many draft references will give the Los Angeles Lakers credit for that selection, but it was the Minneapolis Lakers that took West.
 And the way I see it, even if he didn't play here, the death this week at 86 of that remarkable basketball man closes the sad final chapter for our historic NBA team.

 West played for 14 seasons.
-He averaged 46.3 points in the 1965 NBA Finals, after Baylor blew out his knee, but the Lakers lost the series to Baltimore.
+He averaged 46.3 points in a 1965 playoff series vs. Baltimore.
 He was the MVP of the 1969 Finals, averaging 38 points, but with Baylor and Wilt Chamberlain, the Lakers still lost to their nemesis, the Celtics.

 After West was finished, he coached three years and then famously became Lakers GM in 1982.
 The zenith of his genius was when he saw Kobe Bryant as a 17-year-old, had to have him, and figured out a way to get him in the 1996 draft.